 Jefferson didn’t write songs or editorials but he was the primary architect of the declaration of independence, a document that served as a defacto anthem for a nation built on a set of radically pioneering political doctrines.
 In its own way, Death Row Records did something similar.
 However unconventional the company’s tactics, it did manage to provide a platform for a radically pioneering type of music that voiced (pleaded?) the experiences of persons whose cause(s) are so close to invisible they’re assumed to be lost.
 Reviewing the company’s iconic debut album The Chronic, Jordan Richardrson writes “More than just the introduction of classic beats, the album summarizes a way of life that is all too real for many young men and women on our streets.”
 (Source)

 Suzi and Charles Harvey tell us that at its best this pairing excels at “motivating others to action [and] arousing public interest in moral and social causes.”
 (Source) At its worst, however, this pairing will live out its life as a “war of all against all”, a phrase originally coined by 17th century philosopher Thomas Hobbes himself an Aries Sun, Sagittarius Moon.
 (Chart) Hobbes is best known for the book Leviathan in which he argued the only way to prevent perpetual war is for people to submit to an all powerful sovereign who will enforce order by any means necessary, including war.
-Between the philosophy he advocates and the violent cover art he commissioned for the book’s cover you could make a case that Thomas Hobbes was as much a gangster rapper as the Death Row artists Bill Bennett and Dan Quayle were trying to censor back in the 1990s:
+Between the philosophy he advocates and the violent art he commissioned for the book’s cover you could make a case that Thomas Hobbes was as much a “gangster rapper” as anybody signed to the Death Row label back in the 1990s:

 According to Xenon Pictures’ 2001 documentary Welcome to Death Row, the workplace environment at Death Row was about as Leviathan-esque as can be imagined.
 Music journalist Chris Campion writes, “The rise and fall of Death Row and its CEO, Marion “Suge” Knight, makes The Godfather look like a bedtime story.”
 (Source) One former employee recalls a Hobbesian office culture where “brothers were coming through windows, coming through doors, you never knew what to expect” while a PBS Frontline article on Death Row lists “pistol whippings, ass-kickings, and beatdowns” as the primary tools used to manage human resource issues during Knight’s tenure as CEO.
 (Source) Astrologer Grant Lewi does warn the Aries/Sagittarius individual, “You have terrific force of expression, maybe too forceful.”
 (Source) Rapper Rob Van Winkle, best known as “Vanilla Ice”, recalls an early run-in with the Aries/Sag capacity for “terrific force of expression” at 12:00 of this interview:

 Speaking of Leviathan-esque environments, Godfather tactics and the use of excessive force, Thomas Jefferson wasn’t exactly an angel himself.
 According to a 2003 NY Times article “The Monster at Monticello” and a 2010 Smithsonian Magazine article “The Dark Side of Thomas Jefferson”, it seems he conducted himself more like a brutal gangster than the benevolent patriarch portrayed in history books.
 Among other things, Jefferson advocated the forceful assimilation and/or extermination of Native American tribes, a genocidal stance that makes the Godfather tactics at Death Row seem tame by comparison.
-Of course Jefferson is one of the founding fathers so we give him a pass for such policies in addition to other (more personal) issues as ethically problematic as anything articulated on a gangster rap album.
+Of course Jefferson is one of the founding fathers so we give him a pass for matters as ethically problematic as anything articulated on a gangster rap album.

 Interesting side note: it was Michael Harris who also put up almost $500,000 to finance the 1988 Broadway play Checkmates that was a young Denzel Washington’s first big break: